-Reputational risk -This customer focussed draft Policy framework aims to ensure consistency in Council's management of trees across public and private land, The increased opportunity for property owners to self-manage minor tree issues without the need for a permit will support a greater customer response, and broader response mechanisms to tree vandalism will allow Council officers to support community sentiment for loss of tree canopy.
+Reputational risk -This customer focussed draft Policy framework aims to ensure consistency in Council's management of trees across public and private land.
+The increased opportunity for property owners to self-manage minor tree issues without the need for a permit will support a greater customer response, and broader response mechanisms to tree vandalism which will allow Council officers to support community sentiment for loss of tree canopy.

-Risk to members of public is kept low and liability exposure reduced through effective tree management practices applied consistently to the urban forest.
+Risk to members of the public - remains low through effective tree management practices being applied consistently to the urban forest.

-Reduced operational risk through consistent, clear guidelines and procedures for Council officers.
+Operational risk - reduced through consistent, clear guidelines and procedures for Council officers.

-Property and Financial risks are reduced through effective tree management practices applied consistently to the urban forest.
+Property and Financial risks - reduced through effective tree management practices applied consistently to the urban forest.
 The potential impacts from trees on infrastructure are minimised through a right tree right place approach.